 Special Enrollment periods generally last 60 days after the date of your qualifying event.

 Another way our team of agents can help you is enrolling you in a short term medical plan.
-Short Term Medical Plans provide the security against unexpected healthcare emergencies while waiting for Open Enrollment to come around.
+Short Term Medical Plans provide security against unexpected healthcare emergencies while waiting for Open Enrollment to come around.
 The plans are limited to 364 days in duration and always available in every state, however, this could be a viable option to provide your family the protection they need if unable to qualify for a special enrollment period.

 Questions?
 Ready to shop?
 Give us a call — our agents are ready and waiting to help you!